-Come check out Astronomy on Tap Triangle, our North Carolina chapter of short and engaging talks about astronomy over beer, held at the taproom of Fullsteam Brewery in Durham, NC — this is our nineteenth event 7-9 PM on Tuesday, February 4th!
+Come check out Astronomy on Tap Triangle, our North Carolina chapter of short and engaging talks about astronomy over beer, held at the taproom of Fullsteam Brewery in Durham, NC — this is our nineteenth event held from 7-9 PM on Tuesday, February 4th!

 Join us for talks on planets both near and far – Jeff Regester* and Amy Glazier** will discuss missions to planets (and minor planets) within our solar system and observations of exoplanets that orbit two host stars!